mcdave/recipe-finder/README.md

 - **Unit Tests**: Components and utilities are tested with Vitest and React Testing Library
 - **Integration Tests**: API integration is tested with MSW for reliable and fast tests
+- **E2E Tests**: End-to-end testing with Playwright to verify user flows and interactions
 - **Storybook**: Component documentation and visual testing through Storybook

 ### Project Structure